NCSC Cyber Advisor for Cyber Essentials implementation

 What is an NCSC Cyber Advisor?

-A Cyber Advisor is an individual who has passed an independent assessment, run by IASME on the NCSC's behalf, of their ability to give small and medium organisations practical, hands-on help implementing the five Cyber Essentials technical controls.
+A Cyber Advisor is an individual who has passed an independent assessment, run by IASME on the NCSC's behalf, of their ability to give small and medium organisations practical help implementing the five Cyber Essentials technical controls.
 On passing, the advisor receives a Certificate of Competence in Cyber Essentials Implementation.
 The firm that employs them can then become an NCSC Assured Service Provider.

 Do I need a Cyber Advisor to get Cyber Essentials?

 No. Plenty of organisations self-assess and certify without help.
-A Cyber Advisor is for when you want the gaps closed properly rather than worked around, when you do not have in-house IT capacity, or when you want confidence that the person advising you actually knows the standard.
+A Cyber Advisor is for when you want the gaps closed rather than worked around, when you do not have in-house IT capacity, or when you want confidence that the person advising you knows the standard.
 If your setup is simple and well maintained, we will tell you that too, and our free Cyber Essentials checker is a sensible place to start.

 How is a Cyber Advisor different from a certification body?